My First Review

 Through this chapter we will guide you to configure and operate your first access certification review with a typical example.

-- Repository accounts review, to review all accounts in the selected referentials
+- Repository accounts review, to review all accounts in the selected repositories,

 In this chapter, we will configure and launch an application access rights review.
-The repository accounts review use the same principle, and a dedicated documentation is also available for the PAM Booster Designed for CyberArk.
+The repository accounts review and group membership review use the same principles, and a dedicated documentation is also available for the PAM Booster Designed for CyberArk.

 Use Case Description